siddharthML/Machine-Learning-Projects/Graphical Models/README.md

 # Graphical Models

-This repository contains material related to David Barber's book *Bayesian Reasoning and Machine Learning* which covers in depth the topics of probabilistic reasoning and belief networks.
+This repository contains material related to David Barber's book *Bayesian Reasoning and Machine Learning* which covers in depth the topics of graphical models and belief networks.

 The pdf to BRML book has been provided here along with a python implementation of his BRML toolbox (the original was implemented in matlab and Julia).
 The latest version of the book is available for free [here](http://web4.cs.ucl.ac.uk/staff/D.Barber/pmwiki/pmwiki.php?n=Brml.HomePage).